-Why is that?
 The Buddhist view is that no external object brings lasting happiness on its own: not even a great job, a beautiful home, piles of money in the bank, or even a loving partner.

 There’s a simple logic we use in Buddhism to establish this.
 If external things were the cause of happiness—money, relationships, kids, status—then the more of these we had, the happier we’d get.
 But that’s not the case.
 As we achieve and consume and collect more in life, it’s often the case that we become less happy, and long for the simpler life that we had before.

-If you’re a White Stripes fan, there’s a great 1-minute song called “Little Room” all about this, from the point of view of a musical artist.
-The song talks about how when you’re in your starting out in your “little room” you feel hunger and creativity and drive to obtain the bigger room of success.
+If you’re a White Stripes fan, there’s a great 1-minute song called “Little Room” that’s all about this, from the point of view of a musical artist.
+The song talks about how when you’re in your starting out in your “little room” you feel hunger and creativity and a drive to obtain the bigger room of success.
 But then once you finally get to that “big room” in life, you find yourself wistfully looking back at that little room, sometimes having nothing to say in that expensive big room, and needing to think back to your little room for inspiration!

 Happiness and satisfaction are internal experiences of the mind that don’t depend on external conditions.
 You can have billions of dollars in the bank and feel unsatisfied.
-And you can be destitute and feel content, happy, satisfied.
+And you can be destitute and feel content, happy, and satisfied.
 My father is someone like this, someone who’s terrible with money, regularly on the edge of financial ruin, and yet he’s also one of the happiest people I know on Earth.
-He’s so happy to wake up and enjoy another day of sunshine and smiles.
+He’s so happy to wake up and enjoy another day of sunshine and smiles where he lives.
 He doesn’t need anything else.
 From examples like this we can see that happiness and suffering have mental, not physical causes.

 The last way of understanding the suffering of change is that even when objects don’t wear out, and even when we don’t get sick of them, still, when we die, we lose them too.

 Contemplation on the suffering of change isn’t meant to depress you, and you don’t need to give up the pleasing experiences of life.
-But the point is to come to a realistic view that external objects can never be wholly satisfying; that we need to turn inward for a more reliable source of happiness, on that actually helps us better enjoy life’s pleasures as we fully embrace their impermanence.
+But the point is to come to a realistic view that external objects can never be wholly satisfying; that we need to turn inward for a more reliable source of happiness, one that actually helps us better enjoy life’s pleasures as we fully embrace their impermanence.

 All Pervasive Suffering

 The last category of suffering is what I found from the traditional Buddhist point of view to be the hardest to understand.
-This comes back to Robert Thurman’s fabulous joke, which isn’t really a joke at all but the most profound of truths: how each of us inside, deep down, thinks that, out of everyone that’s alive, everyone that’s ever existed, out of all of them, we’re just a little bit more important.
+This comes back to Robert Thurman’s great joke, which isn’t really a joke at all but the most profound of truths: how each of us inside, deep down, thinks that, out of everyone that’s alive, everyone that’s ever existed, out of all of them, I’m just a little bit more important.

 This attitude, Thurman says—and the Buddha said first, of course—is that the deepest source of all our suffering is a specific delusion, called the root delusion, which we usually refer to as ignorance.
 It’s an ignorance of the deeper truths of reality and the true sources of happiness in life: the ignorance of our deep interdependence with all beings and all nature, the equality of our own needs and the needs of others.

 This fundamental ignorance underlies our everyday experience and is the root cause of feeling dissatisfied.
-When we come to understand this ignorance, we’re then able to more clearly apply the antidotes to find a stable happiness that stays with us whatever our external conditions, whatever our job or relationship or wealth or status, whether alone, or with others.
+When we come to understand this ignorance, we’re then able to more clearly apply the antidotes to find a stable happiness that stays with us whatever our external conditions, whatever our job or relationship or wealth or status, whether alone, or whether we’re with others.